Portrait of John Conroy

-Portrait of John Conroy is an 1837 portrait painting by the British artist Henry William Pickersgill.
-It depicts the Anglo-Irish soldier John Conroy.
+Portrait of John Conroy is an 1837 portrait of the British military officer John Conroy by the English painter Henry William Pickersgill.
 Pickersgill emerged as a prominent portraitist during the Regency era and was hailed as one of the natural successors to Thomas Lawrence in 1830.

 Conroy, appointed as an equerry to the Duke of Kent in 1817, became a controversial figure following the Duke's death due to his close relationship with widowed Duchess of Kent the mother of the heir to the throne Princess Victoria.
 During Victoria's childhood they imposed the Kensington System, and when she succeeded her uncle William IV to the throne in 1837 they had hopes of strongly influencing the young queen.
-However, having attained her majority the eighteen year-old Victoria broke from their from their control.
+However, having attained her majority the eighteen year-old Victoria broke from their control.

 The picture was displayed at the Royal Academy Exhibition of 1837, the first to be held at the National Gallery rather than Somerset House.
 Today the painting is in the collection of the National Portrait Gallery in London, having been purchased in 1980, although it is on display at Kensington Palace.